 - • Visit your dentist twice a year for routine exams and professional cleanings.

 - • Stimulate saliva production between brushing by chewing gum, as saliva helps fight cavities by rinsing harmful materials from the mouth.

 - • Modify your diet to limit your consumption of sugary foods and drinks.

-If you are suffering from the painful symptoms of tooth decay, call Schererville and Chesterton Family Dentistry today.
+If you are suffering from the painful symptoms of tooth decay, call Schererville Family Dentistry today.
 We can provide the treatment you need to combat cavities, stop pain and save your tooth!